adr/madr/docs/decisions/0013-use-yaml-front-matter-for-meta-data.md

 parent: Decisions
 nav_order: 13
 ---
-# Use YAML front matter for meta data
+# Use YAML front matter for metadata

 ## Context and Problem Statement

 MADR offers the fields "Status", "Deciders", and "Date".
-These are a kind of meta data fields.
+These are a kind of metadata fields.
-Should this data be included in the ADR directly or should it be separated somehow?
+Should this data be included in the ADR directly, or should it be separated somehow?

 ## Decision Drivers